 Michael Regan, EPA Administrator

 On December 19, 2020, President Joe Biden nominated Michael Regan, Secretary of the North Carolina Department of Environmental Quality (DEQ), as Administrator of EPA.
 Mr. Regan has been serving as Secretary of the North Carolina Department of Environmental Quality since 2017, where his priorities have been climate change, environmental justice, and coal ash cleanup.
 While at North Carolina DEQ, Mr. Regan led negotiations for the largest coal ash cleanup agreement with Duke Energy and cleanup of the Cape Fear River, which had been contaminated with per- and polyfluoroalkyl substances (PFAS).
 Mr. Regan also helped draft the Clean Energy Plan for the electric power sector in North Carolina to attain carbon neutrality by 2050 and created an environmental justice board to advise the DEQ.
 Prior to that, Mr. Regan served at EPA under President Clinton and President George W. Bush, leading initiatives to improve energy efficiency and air quality and mitigate the pollution.
 He was also an Associate Vice President of the Environmental Defense Fund, focusing on climate issues.
 In his public remarks on December 19, Mr. Regan pledged to move quickly to cooperate with states and address environmental justice while also reaching out to industry as partners in developing environmental solutions.
 PCA plans to engage with the EPA staff on PCA's environmental and energy advocacy priorities.
-PCA sent a letter to Senate Leadership urging swift confirmation of Mr. Regan, that you can view here.
+On March 10, he was confirmed by the U.S. Senate.
+In advance of his confirmation, PCA sent a letter to Senate Leadership urging swift confirmation of Mr. Regan, that you can view here.

 Jennifer Granholm, Secretary of Energy